');

 About Byron, WY

-Byron is a small community in Wyoming with a population of 465 residents.
-The median household income is $67,115 per year, which is near the national average.
-The median age in Byron is 32.5 years.
+Byron is a small community located in Wyoming with a population of 465 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,115 per year, which is 11% below the national median of $75,149.
+The median age of 32.5 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Byron Ranks in Wyoming